lukebfox/nix-configs/README.md

 ### Home Manager Configurations

-I use Home Manager in two different contexts, either as part of a system configuration, or standalone.
+I use Home Manager ~~in two different contexts, either~~ as part of a system configuration~~, or standalone~~.
 Primarily I configure Home Manager from within my NixOS configurations.
-I use my custom user-manager NixOS module, which acts as a layer above the `users.users` and `home-manager.users` submodules, to create congruent user definitions for both NixOS and Home Manager.
-On my company Macbook I have a single-user nix installation, and while I don't have nix-darwin managing my system, I do use Home Manager for my user environment.
+I use my custom user-manager NixOS module, which acts as a layer above the `users.users` and `home-manager.users` submodules, to create congruent user definitions for both NixOS and Home Manager. ~~On my company Macbook I have a single-user nix installation, and while I don't have nix-darwin managing my system, I do use Home Manager for my user environment.~~
 Home Manager configurations themselves may be used by many users on many machines, and are declared in configuration files located at `configs/homes/<name?>.nix`.
-When used as part of a system configuration, no extra steps are needed to deploy the home configuration; nixops and nixos-rebuild both handle this as part of system deployment.
-When used standalone, deploy a Home Manager configuration with:
+When used as part of a system configuration, no extra steps are needed to deploy the home configuration; nixops and nixos-rebuild both handle this as part of system deployment. ~~When used standalone, deploy a Home Manager configuration with:~~

 ``` bash
   λ cd nix-configs